rocheio/w3rdl3/README.md

 - [ ] `X`, `Y`, `Z` tiles are considered "bad" and have a red color or border to match
 - [ ] Vowel tiles are considered "good" and have a pretty color or border to match
 - [ ] Scoring / sharing uses emojis
+- [ ] More feedback / celebration when a word is guessed correctly